cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore.md

 10. Click Next to navigate to the controls menu
 11. Click `Start Futurerestore`

-If you experience any issues during the Process, look in the [FutureRestore help page](https://ios.cfw.guide/FutureRestoreHelp), if you still can't find a solution, ask in the #support channel on the [FDR Bureau](https://discord.gg/96wCSnwYVX) discord server
+If you experience any issues during the Process, look in the [FutureRestore help page](https://ios.cfw.guide/FutureRestoreHelp), if you still can't find a solution, ask in the #support channel on the [Official FutureRestore support](https://discord.gg/96wCSnwYVX) discord server